junegunn/hbase-jruby/README.md

 table.project('cf1:a', 'cf1:b').aggregate(:sum)
 ```

-By default, aggregate method assumes the column values are 8-byte integers.
+By default, aggregate method assumes that the projected values are 8-byte integers.
-For types other than that, you can pass your own ColumnInterpreter.
+For other data types, you can pass your own ColumnInterpreter.

 ```ruby
 table.project('cf1:b').aggregate(:sum, MyColumnInterpreter.new)